gvwilson/sensibleadventures/iffy/iffy.md

 and---

 "*Shway boo*," she whispered unbelievingly.
-The dronelet's crystal core was twice the size of a grain of rice.
-Its flat, unreflective black surface meant it had been grown in orbit.
+The flat, unreflective black surface of the dronelet's core told Iffy that it had been fabbed in orbit.
-If the other dronelets had similar cores, then together the set was worth enough for Iffy to outfit an entire workshop.
+This was old tech---wartime old or older.

 "Iffy, what're you doin?"
-She ignored her foster mother and the alarms and the pressure of the ecologist's stare as she pulled tools out of her pockets.
+She ignored her foster mother and the alarms and the pressure of the ecologist's stare as she pulled tools out of her waistbelt.

-"You got any scraps this big?" she asked over her shoulder, holding her hands a few centimeters apart.
+"You got any scraps o' video this big?" she asked over her shoulder, holding her hands a few centimeters apart.